surendermohan/ics-final-2016/README.md

 # Prerequisites

+1. Chrome browser
-1. Google account - for example a gmail account and familiarity with using Google spreadsheets
+2. Google account - for example a gmail account and familiarity with using Google spreadsheets
 2. Github account (if you do not have one)
 3. c9.io Cloud IDE account
    - Either: Use your Github account created above to sign up at c9.io